 If anyone is going to destroy your business, it needs to be you.
 You need to initiate the cycle of controlled destruction and inverse thinking that keeps you at the top of your game—and beyond the reach of your competitors.

 So ask the bad questions.
 Destroy creatively.
-Then, grow with renewed passion and perspective into the next chapter of ever-more-successful business.
+Then, grow with renewed passion and perspective into the next chapter of an ever-more-successful business.

 Need help getting your business on track?